 As of 15 February 2022, more than 4.8 billion people—almost 62% of the global population— have received at least one dose of a COVID-19 vaccine.
 Safety monitoring data clearly show that the benefits of COVID-19 vaccines outweigh their risks.
 Yet, claims that call into question the vaccines’ safety continue to circulate on social media.

-One example is a meme published on Facebook on 13 February 2022, claiming an alleged “spike” in fertility and pregnancy issues, cancer, neurological issues, and heart disease.
+One example is a meme published on Facebook on 13 February 2022, claiming an alleged “spike” in infertility and pregnancy issues, cancer, neurological issues, and heart disease.
 Exactly what the figures in the meme related to was left unsaid, but the same figures can also be seen in this Instagram post equating COVID-19 vaccination with genocide.
 Taken together, the message sent by these posts is that COVID-19 vaccines are the cause of this alleged spike in health problems.
 Combined, posts sharing the same figures received more than 5,000 interactions on Facebook and Instagram, according to the social media analytics tool CrowdTangle.

 One Instagram meme attributed the claim to attorney Thomas Renz, who presented the exact figures during a COVID-19 panel discussion hosted by U.S. Senator Ron Johnson on 24 January 2022.
 Citing data from the Defense Medical Epidemiology Database (DMED), Renz claimed that a long list of medical conditions skyrocketed among the military personnel in 2021, after COVID-19 vaccination, compared to the previous five-year average.